floragunncom/search-guard-docs/auditlogging.md

 searchguard.audit.config.type: <typename>
 ```

+Since v5, you can use date/time pattern in the index name as well, as described for storage type `internal_elasticsearch`.

-SearchGuard uses the REST API to send the tracked events.
-So for `searchguard.audit.config.http_endpoints`, use a comma-delimited list of hostname/IP and the REST port (default 9200).
+SearchGuard uses the Elasticsearch REST API to send the tracked events.
+So, for `searchguard.audit.config.http_endpoints`, use a comma-delimited list of hostname/IP and the REST port (default 9200).
 For example:

 ```
 searchguard.audit.config.http_endpoints: 192.168.178.1:9200,192.168.178.2:9200